If sales are the lifeblood of a business, then a CRM is the heart that pumps sales and keeps the pulse strong.

 That said, if you want a more robust platform, you should consider Salesforce and Freshsales.
 Salesforce has social media integrations to help capture leads and lets you sell through multiple channels to make more money online.
 Freshsales lets you manage customer relations and your sales team at the same time for maximum results.
 Utilise their built-in lead scoring, manage on the go, and even segment your sales team to find the best business opportunities.

 If you’re on a limited budget, but need a CRM software to help generate leads and nurture customer relationships, HubSpot CRM is for you.
 Get real time notifications, make calls from within the CRM, and even send personalised email sequences based on user behaviour.
 And for those who need a little more than the free HubSpot CRM solution, there’s always Zoho.
 Built-in security measures, IT support, and multichannel management all help you to grow your business in an affordable way.

 As with all software, features and pricing can change over time, so check out the latest information for yourself at their website:

 My advice to business owners is to make sure you get a balanced view before you dive in by checking out other users’ comments on their experience with the CRM.
-See the review sites I listed above and also check out Whirlpool.
+See the review sites I listed above and also check out the forums on Whirlpool.
 The posts on Whirlpool are usually quite detailed, as it is often used as a forum for genuine users (not the CRM sales team!) to help each other with functionality issues.